pedram-davoodi/multi-update/README.md

 Contributions to Multi-Update are welcome and encouraged!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 If you would like to contribute code, please fork the repository and submit a pull request.

-When submitting a pull request, please make sure to follow the PSR-2 coding standards and include tests for any new functionality or bug fixes.
+When submitting a pull request, please make sure to follow the PSR-2 coding standards for any new functionality or bug fixes.

 ## License